 - If you can't seek shelter indoors, "Get under trees and branches, which may break up the hail and slow its descent.
 Find a gas station, car wash, carport, retail store or restaurant," says Cavaness.

-- "If you can't find shelter, cover your head with your arms to help protect your head as best you can or find a covered parking spot," says Giammanco.
+- "If you can't find shelter, cover your head with your arms to help protect your head as best you can," says Giammanco.

 - Avoid stopping under an overpass if you're driving — a common instinct for drivers.
 Giammanco says the threat of a serious traffic accident or pileup under an overpass is far greater than hail damage to your car.